 How Long Does Cocaine Stay in Your System?

-Urine tests are the most common form of drug testing.
-They are the most straightforward and cost-effective option available on the market.
+Urine tests are the most straightforward and cost-effective option available on the market.
 Urine tests do have more shortcomings, however, and are easier to fake.

-Companies or organizations that are serious about drug testing are more likely to opt for blood, saliva, or hair drug tests.
+Companies or organizations are more likely to opt for blood, saliva, or hair tests.
 These methods are slightly more expensive but tend to be more reliable.
 While there are ways to pass these other tests if you are not clean, it is significantly more challenging.

 It is helpful to know how long saliva, blood, and hair allow for the detection of cocaine.
 Saliva will show traces for one to two days, blood will contain trace amounts for twenty-four hours, and if you have a cocaine hair test, you will have detectable amounts for up to ninety days.